 Fine Arts Building

-The Global Museum houses outstanding permanent collections from Africa, Asia, Oceania and the Americas, and uses family and student-oriented exhibitions as the bases for innovative educational programming for SF State, the extended San Francisco community, and Bay Area school districts.
+The Global Museum houses outstanding permanent collections from Africa, Asia, Oceania and the Americas, and uses family and student-oriented exhibitions as the basis for innovative educational programming for SF State, the extended San Francisco community, and Bay Area school districts.

 August Coppola Theatre